a-karma/Bogor_Workshop/DAY_1/Session1.md

 >
 > Find out how many sequences we have for each group by modifying the pattern of the grep command above.

-We can also use regex inside a sed command.
+We can also use a regex inside a sed command.
 For example, let's extract the 3rd sequence of each haplogroup:
 ```sh
 sed -n '/seq_3_/,+1p' random.fasta > /home/your-user-id/Project_BASH/Raw_Data/third_seq_all_Hg.fasta
 ```
-As you can see, it looks very similar to the sed command we used before with the exception that instead of providing sed with specific line number, here we have specified a pattern (`/seq_3_/`) and asked the program to print eachh matching line plus and the following one: (+1p).
+As you can see, it looks very similar to the sed command we used before with the exception that instead of providing sed with specific line number, here we have specified a pattern (`/seq_3_/`) and asked the program to print each matching line plus and the following one: (+1p).
 Finally, we have redirected the output to store this information into a file called third_seq_all_Hg.fasta.

 > `Exercise 5`
 >
 > Now navigate to your `Raw_Data` directory and visualise the content of the file on screen using the command `cat name-of-the-file`.

-Let’s have a look at a different file format and keep on experimenting with regex.
+Let’s have a look at a different file format and keep  experimenting with regex.
+In the`/home/Data/Day_1` folder you should see a file called `dog_genes.gtf`.

-In the`/home/Data/Day_1` folder you should see a file called `dog_genes.gtf` which is a tab separated file containing annotations for some coding sequences in the dog genome.
+A GTF (Gene Transfer Format) file is a text-based file format used to store information about the genomic structure of genes and their features.
+It is commonly used in genomics research to annotate and analyze genome sequences.
+It is a tab separated file containing annotations for coding sequences in the dog genome.

-We can have a look at the header (lines starting with #) by running:
+We can extract the header if of this file (lines starting with #) by running:
 ```sh
 grep '^#' /home/Data/Day_1/dog_genes.gtf
 ```
 > `Exercise 6`
 >
-> Create an headerless version of this file using the ”select non matching lines” option of grep (-v flag)
-> and redirect the output to a file called `dog_genes_no_H.tsv` inside the Stage_1/output directory.
+> Remove the header of this file using the ”select non matching lines” option of grep (-v flag) and redirect the output to a file called `dog_genes_no_H.tsv` inside the Stage_1/output directory.

-The first line of your headerless file should be as follows:
+The first line of your file without a header should look like:
 `X ensembl gene 1575 5716 . + . gene_id "ENSCAFG00000010935"; gene_version "3"; gene_source "ensembl"; gene_biotype "protein_coding"`
 It contains a lot of information that is not relevant for us at the moment.
 The fields that we are interested in are:
 - The chromosome (X: 1st field)
+- ensembl (a genomebrowzer site which conducted the annotation: see www.ensembl.com).
 - The type of the feature (gene: 3rd field)
 - The starting position of the feature (1575: 4th field)
 - The ending position of the feature (5716: 5th field)

 > `Exercise 7`
 >
 > Use `cut` to extract the required fields from dog_genes_no_H.tsv.
-> Then redirect the output to a file called `dog_genes_table.tsv` inside your `Stage_2/Output/` directory.
-> See cut --help to identify the option for fields
+Then redirect the output to a file called `dog_genes_table.tsv` inside your `Stage_2/Output/` directory.
+See cut --help to identify the option for fields

-Now that we have extracted the relevant information, we would like to make a few adjust- ments to our table.
+Now that we have extracted the relevant information, we would like to make a few adjustments to our table.
 Let’s start with adding a string at the beginning of each line:
 ```sh
 cd Stage_2/Output/
 sed -i 's/^/chr_/' dog_genes_table.tsv